TUDelft-books/CSBB-textbook/book/Quarter2/Week2_2.md

 # Week 2.2: Can you repeat that?

 Doing something new and getting great results is very exciting!
 However, the results of your project only “count” if others can carry the same experiments you carried and get the same results you did.
 This is called reproducibility.
 Reproducibility is how scientists verify the trustworthiness and accuracy of results.
-There are As a researcher it is your responsibility to ensure the reproducibility of your results.
+As a researcher it is your responsibility to ensure the reproducibility of your results.

 What if you are not able to reproduce your own results?
 What does it mean?
 The basic assumption is that if you can’t reproduce your results, you may not entirely understand what you’re doing and what factors are important.
 So, how can you troubleshoot this situation and solve this reproducibility issue?

 This week’s topic is ‘reproducibility’.
 The schedule includes:

+*Monday:*
 This week there is no spotlight nor workshop on Monday.
+This will get you some extra time to get started on your project.

 *Wednesday:*

--	Workshop:<a href=#workshop-reproducibility>Reproducibility</a>
+-	Workshop:<a href=#workshop-reproducibility> Reproducibility</a>
 -	Workshop: <a href=#workshop-troubleshooting>Troubleshooting</a>

 *Friday:*